nicolesmithdev/eat-the-rainbow/README.md

 November 17, 2022

--   Development mode only: create form interface at `/admin/new` route to easily add new recipes via new `/api/new` endpoint
+-   Add (development mode only) form interface (with [react-final-forms](https://www.npmjs.com/package/react-final-form)) at new `/admin/new` route to easily add recipes via new `/api/new` endpoint
--   Bug fix: add React Router catch-all redirect to homepage
+-   Fix non-existent routes to redirect to homepage

 July 27, 2022